Chuckle-Doodle/Chuckle-Doodle.github.io/README.md

 # Timelines and Maps for History Analysis

-First are the steps for running this application in development mode.
+# How to run application in development mode.
 For production, don't do step 10 and start the server a different way.
 Please note we are using a Python virtual environment in this guide.
 BEFORE STARTING:

   - Navigate to where you want to clone this repository.
   - Clone this repository then cd into it.